Mechatronics-SDSU/Mechatronics-2023/classes/README.md

+#Classes Folder: This is where you place all classes and modules to call from ROS#

 # Some Help With CMake Files and Builds In C++ #

 I personally plan on writing my classes in C++ and calling them from the ROS2 nodes to integrate their functionaility into the communication of the Robot.